CodeZephyr91/BugHunt-Solutions/ISSUES.md

 Explicit status of 200 OK must be sent for successful response

 ## 12. In the put request route '/tasks/:id', check for valid taskID missing
+In case the taskID is not valid or is NaN it cannot be parsed to an integer.It may also be parsed to a value invalid for being an apt task ID.

+## 13. Valid id check missing in the delete request route for '/tasks/:id'
-In case the taskID is not valid or is NaN it cannot be parsed to an integer
+In case the taskID is not valid or is NaN it cannot be parsed into an integer.
+It may also be parsed to a value invalid for being an apt task ID.